In the legal market place, you will find different types of lawyers who offer legal services that can help you.

-Some people offer legal services as part of providing another professional service such as tax advice.
-And they may be regulated.
+Some people offer legal services as a part of a deal which involves them providing another service like tax advice.
+These people may be regulated.

-Others providing legal services may not offer the same protections.
-They may also describe themselves in more vague terms—such as a ‘specialist' in employment disputes.
+Other people giving legal advice may not offer the same protections.
+They may describe themselves as a specialist.

-In this section you can also find out about DIY legal work if you are thinking about doing your legal work yourself.
+In this section, you can also find out about DIY legal work.
+This will help if you are thinking about doing your legal work yourself.